JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 Hearing 21 Feb

 This still falls short of Southwark's policy requirement.
 Southwark Plan and London Plan both moving in same direction - support for BtR, fake social rent and less off it.

+The scheme is still 240 social rented homes away from meeting the council's policies so why has Cllr Situ now dropped his opposition to the scheme and what the hell is the Mayor doing?
+Mayor cited Southwark's failure to meet housing targets; justifiable, but his concern is headline figures, hopes that no-one will notice what kind of aff/h.
+Need for social housing (Southwark table, ward indices); Mayor's pre-election promises on social housing.
+Tradeable commodity.
+Mayor likes - institutional finance.